You've worked hard and paid your dues to finally earn an executive position. Hard work does pay off!

 It can't be about work all the time.
 A stressed out and irritable executive is not only difficult to be around but will not lead effectively.
 Too much stress could also lead to loss of job enjoyment.

-With a majority of American's working desk jobs, sedentary lifestyles are a nationwide problem.
+With a majority of Americans working desk jobs, or working from home, sedentary lifestyles are a nationwide problem.
 However, it can be even worse if you're the boss.

 According to Mayo Clinic Data, 73% of CEOs live a sedentary lifestyle.
 In one Mayo Clinic study, 40% of CEOs were obese, which is a major risk factor for heart disease and diabetes.